 See our recent article: Civil Rights to Firearms after a Minnesota “misdemeanor crime of domestic violence” conviction.

 Significant events along a criminal law & gun rights timeline

 Let’s consider a timeline in a person’s life with the effect of criminal law events on their civil rights.
 The person is born in the U.S.A. with their natural rights to firearms subject to mild regulation for age, etc.

-Then a felony or selected misdemeanor charge may temporarily suspend the person’s gun rights pending the outcome of those charges in court.
+Then, a felony or selected misdemeanor charge may temporarily suspend your gun rights; pending the outcome.
 Dismissal, a not-guilty verdict, or a conviction could result.

 The key event periods along the timeline are:

 - Pending sentence (after conviction, before completion of probation, sentence)